“A powerful exploration of what it means to know where you come from—and what it costs when that knowledge is withheld.”

 I’m a Métis family physician, writer, and lecturer, with Anishinaabe, Cree, and European settler lineage.

 I have found who I am by searching for who and where I come from, an exploration itself which has been anything but straightforward and easy.
-Sharing my story is how I heal myself over and over again.
+Sharing my story is how I’m learning to find healing and community.

 I’m here to inspire you with my writing and speaking.
 My hope is that we can all take the time to get to know our own stories, so we may all find our own form of healing.